Contents

 Overheated joints:

-• Before every time you start the soldering process, make sure to preheat the iron sufficiently.
-Also, cleaning the joint before soldering will avoid you facing this issue.
+- Before every time you start the soldering process, make sure to preheat the iron sufficiently.
+Also, cleaning the joint before soldering will prevent you from facing this issue.

 Flux residues: